ATC Swap Info

 How does an ATC swap work?

-5. Remember to either include postage for return in a standard envelope (1 regular First Class stamp AND 2-3 additional oz stamps - excess will be returned), or $5 to cover host expense (ATC sleeve, padded envelope, and tracked shipping).
+- Remember to either include postage for return in a standard envelope (1 regular First Class stamp AND 1-2 additional ounce stamps - excess will be returned) OR $5 to cover host expense (ATC sleeve and return shipping).

-When all swaps are received on the due date, I will swap them ... repack them ... mail them ... and you receive happy mail with ATCs made by other artists!
+When all swaps are received on the due date, the ATCs will be swapped, packaged, and you receive happy mail with ATCs made by other artists!

 How do I join?